Electroporation is a technique used to introduce macromolecules, such as DNA and RNA, into cells by applying short electrical pulses.

-In addition, the equipment is very easy to operate and does not require skilled labor to obtain highly reproducible experimental results.
+Furthermore, the equipment is user-friendly and does not require specialized skills, allowing for highly reproducible experimental results.

 Matsusada Precision's high voltage power supplies and amplifiers are available for pulsing target cells in electroporation.